Shibuya-kei

-Shibuya-kei (渋谷系) is a microgenre of pop music or a general aesthetic that flourished in Japan in the mid-to late 1990s.
+Shibuya-kei (渋谷系) is a microgenre of pop music or a general aesthetic that flourished in Japan in the mid-to-late 1990s.
 The music genre is distinguished by a "cut-and-paste" approach that was inspired by the kitsch, fusion, and artifice from certain music styles of the past.
 The most common reference points were 1960s culture and Western pop music, especially the work of Burt Bacharach, Brian Wilson, Phil Spector, and Serge Gainsbourg.

 Shibuya-kei first emerged as retail music from the Shibuya district of Tokyo.
 Flipper's Guitar, a duo led by Kenji Ozawa and Keigo Oyamada (Cornelius), formed the bedrock of the genre and influenced all of its groups, but the most prominent Shibuya-kei band was Pizzicato Five, who fused mainstream J-pop with a mix of jazz, soul, and lounge influences.
 Shibuya-kei peaked in the late 1990s and declined after its principal players began moving into other music styles.

-Overseas, fans of Shibuya-kei were typically indie pop enthusiasts, which contrasted with the tendency for other Japanese music scenes to attract listeners of foreign anime fandoms.
-This was partly because many Shibuya-kei records had been distributed in the United States through major indie labels like Matador and Grand Royal.
+Overseas, fans of Shibuya-kei were typically indie pop enthusiasts, partly because many Shibuya-kei records had been distributed through major indie labels like Matador and Grand Royal in the United States and Bungalow in Europe.